kislerdm/nlp_pos_demo/README.md

 The framework is operated by the runner application which include three services:

 - train: the service to train a model defined in the framework with the use of [conllu](https://universaldependencies.org/format.html) data sets. **!Note!** train and dev sets are required.
-- evaluate: the service to evalute the model using conllu data set, i.e. test data set.
+- evaluate: the service to evaluate the model using conllu data set, i.e. test data set.
 - serve: the service to run prediction using (pre-)trained models (defined in the framework/package) given the file of tokenized sentences.  **!Note!** one sentence per line, tokens separated by "space".

-*Every service is dockerized and can be deployd to k8s cluster, or as a AWS Fargate, or GCP Cloud Run service.*
+*Every service is dockerized and can be deployed to k8s cluster, or as a AWS Fargate, or GCP Cloud Run service.*

 The services are operated with a help of the bash routing/triggering scripts [./run.sh](./run.sh) and [runner.sh](./app/service/runner.sh).